-Pharmacies may only submit claims for booster doses of the COVID-19 vaccine using a mRNA vaccine (i.e., Moderna or Pfizer-BioNTech [12+ formulation]) unless contraindicated (see Q#40) or, in the case of Nuvaxovid, the person receiving the booster dose is unable or unwilling to receive an mRNA vaccine, through the HNS.
+Pharmacies may only submit claims for booster doses of the COVID-19 vaccine using a mRNA vaccine (i.e., Moderna or Pfizer-BioNTech) unless contraindicated (see Q#40) or, in the case of Nuvaxovid, the person receiving the booster dose is unable or unwilling to receive an mRNA vaccine, through the HNS.
+Note: Covifenz® is currently not authorized for use as a booster dose in Canada.